County of Holland: Imperial State

 As a result of a promise he had made during the Frisian rebellion, Dirk III went on a pilgrimage to Jerusalem.
-When he returned, the northern side of his county had become unsafe, so he travelled south and started granting rights to reclaim lands from nature around present day Vlaardingen in order to cultivate this lands.
+When he returned, the northern side of his county had become unsafe, so he travelled south and started granting rights to reclaim lands from nature around present-day Vlaardingen in order to cultivate these lands.
 He also built a castle at Silva Meriwido, the future Vlaardingen.
-From this castle he forced merchants that travelled per ship from Tiel to England to pay toll.
+From this castle, he forced merchants that travelled per ship from Tiel to England to pay toll.
 The Bishop of Utrecht, Adalbold and the merchants of Tiel complained against this piracy at the Reichstag of Nijmegen in 1018, the merchants of Tiel effectively pointing out that the emperor was losing tax revenue when he allowed the Tiel merchants to being plundered by Dirk III.
 It was decided to act against Dirk III.
 An army led by Godfrey II Duke of Lower Lorraine, consisting of a fleet with soldiers from the bishops of Utrecht, Cologne, Cambrai and Liège was however surprisingly ambushed in a swamp and nearly annihilated by Dirk III Frisian subjects in what was called the Battle of Vlaardingen, Dirk III himself playing a coordinating role, only to appear from his castle to officially take prisoner the duke of Lower Lorraine, when Godfrey was on the verge of being killed.

 So as not to weaken the protection the county of Holland offered against the Viking raids, King Henry II decided to let the matter rest, though he did strengthen the position of the Bishop of Utrecht, the nominal feudal lord of the counts of Holland.
-Nonetheless Dirk managed to expand his territory to the east at the cost of the Bishopric of Utrecht.
-After the death of Henry II in 1024, Dirk III supported the candidature of Conrad II in an attempt to reconcile with the imperial authorities, so as to keep the lands he had acquired, or expand them even further.
+Nonetheless, Dirk managed to expand his territory to the east at the cost of the Bishopric of Utrecht.
+After the death of Henry II in 1024, Dirk III supported the candidature of Conrad II in an attempt to reconcile with the imperial authorities, so as to keep the lands he had acquired or expand them even further.